Falling in Reverse: Musical style and lyrics

-Falling in Reverse has been categorized as post-hardcore, metalcore, hard rock, pop punk, rap metal, electronica, glam metal, and emo.
+Falling in Reverse has been categorized as post-hardcore, metalcore, pop-punk, rap metal, alternative metal, electropop, emo, electronica, pop rap, alternative rock, hard rock, and glam metal.
 Falling in Reverse's sound has at times also been described as emo with pop-stylized choruses and a blend between pop and metalcore.
 The band's second album, Fashionably Late, included hip hop and electronic elements with the addition of rapping.
 Falling in Reverse's recent singles are stripped down, orchestral piano ballad remakes of previously released songs, "The Drug in Me Is You" and "I'm Not a Vampire", re-dubbed "The Drug In Me Is Reimagined" and "I'm Not a Vampire (Revamped)", respectively.

 Radke commented that "in the same songs it sounds like Norma Jean or Underoath with Katy Perry choruses."
 According to Radke some of the band's lyrical tones are, "arrogant, [it's something] like rappers do mostly."
-This is because Radke has cited Eminem and Lordz of Brooklyn as two of his major influences, so much so that he even included a beat made by Eminem and Dr. Dre during a breakdown on the track "Sink or Swim".
+This is because Radke has cited Eminem, Beastie Boys and Lordz of Brooklyn as two of his major influences, so much so that he even included a beat made by Eminem and Dr. Dre during a breakdown on the track "Sink or Swim".

 The lyrical content of the band's music is inspired mainly by vocalist Radke's personal experiences, which include his mother, the corruption of Las Vegas, and his incarceration/release from prison due to multiple run-ins with the law involving narcotics and battery charges related to the death of Michael Cook.
 No songs by the band to date concern love because Radke stated that, "...I'm not going to lie ... and try to write songs on how much I love somebody.
 I do have love, but there will be a lot of songs about just what I've been through."
 Several songs focused on his departure from Escape the Fate after the group kicked him out and replaced him with former Blessthefall singer Craig Mabbitt, with songs by the band that directly attacked both Mabbitt and Escape the Fate's bassist Max Green.